 To create stories one can use a brilliant “snowflake technique” described by Randy Ingermanson.
-It allows the user to design stories the same way the software is designed.
+It allows the user to design stories the same way that software is designed.
 We at OKC Media use a similar method.
 For every text I am assigned with, it is specified:

 - What the target audience looks like;

-- What I should tell about;
+- What I should tell them about;

 - Common words and phrases used by potential readers;

 - Key words, density and frequency for search engine optimization.